wearefrank/ladybug/README.md

 - https://github.com/Sudwest-Fryslan/OpenZaakBrug

 The Ladybug test webapp doesn't contain much files so you can easily look at all the files and get an idea of how Ladybug has been integrated.
-The next paragraph describes how to run the Ladybug test webapp.
+The [next section](#how-to-change-and-test-ladybug) describes how to run the Ladybug test webapp.
 For the Open ZaakBrug the most important files to look at are:

 - https://github.com/Sudwest-Fryslan/OpenZaakBrug/blob/master/src/main/java/nl/haarlem/translations/zdstozgw/Application.java
 - https://github.com/Sudwest-Fryslan/OpenZaakBrug/blob/master/src/main/resources/spring-ladybug.xml